prompcommand-cmd/analitict-trend/README.md

 - No external DB server required

 ### SQLite File
-By default, the SQLite database file is stored locally
+By default, the SQLite database file is stored locally and the name database is **AnaliticTrend.db** inside that db there is 2 table which is Users and OrderRecord